nwaughachukwuma/flatten-ihe/README.md

 # flatten-object

-Flatten javascript objects to a single level
+Flatten javascript objects to a single level, with the ability to choose delimiter/separator.

 ## Installation